Hering's law of visual direction: Description

+Simplification

 Hering's law can be simplified as (1) points falling on the same visual line seem to come from the same location; (2) visual directions are relative to the a unique egocenter (also called cyclopean eye) and (3) the perceived direction of a cyclopean line is the line that intersects the point of fixation.
 In other words, when seen monocularly a point appears in the direction of that point relative to the eye, but as if seen from the egocenter.

+Demonstration

 Hering proposed a simple demonstration of his law.
 When one fixates a point straight ahead on a window, one might see, through transparency, a different object in each eye aligned with the fixation point.
 For example in the right eye a house is seen behind the fixation point through the window.
 The house will appear to be located on the left.
 In the left eye a tree is seen behind the fixation through the window, appearing to be located on the right.
 When both eyes look at the fixation point, the house and the tree will appear superimposed in the cyclopean image, however the perceived location of these two superimposed images will be straight ahead.
 This demonstrates that the perceived location of a point is influenced by its location in both eyes and is relative to an imaginary cyclopean eye (or egocenter).